Project-OpenBytes/portex/docs/source/schema/type_reference.rst

 Example
 =======

-For example, a pre-defined ``Vector2D`` type needs to be referenced from a Github repo which url is https://github.com/Project-OpenBytes/standard.
+For example, a pre-defined ``Vector2D`` type needs to be referenced from a Github repo whose url is https://github.com/Project-OpenBytes/standard.

 The repo file structure is: